And how every single one of us produces data worth a couple of hundred bucks

 Andreas Bayerl & Ines Sophie Scholtes

 There is common agreement on the fact that data is the oil of the 21st century (The Economist 2017; New York Times 2018; WIRED 2019) and there is no doubt that “data has great value to institutions” (Li et al. 2017, p.
 79; see also Wixom and Ross 2017, p.
 10; OECD 2013, p.
 16; Spiekermann et al. 2015, p.
 161).
 Data can be used to enhance marketing capabilities, lower advertising costs, improve customer relationship management (CRM), allocate budget more efficiently, predict trends, increase profits through price discrimination (Acquisti 2010, pp. 13f), or build competitive advantages and entry barriers by locking in customers (Spiekermann et al. 2015, p.
 161).
-To be precise, not data by itself has this power, but rather information extracted from data which then leads to knowledge and ultimately wisdom (Chaffey and White 2010) – a hierarchy as depicted by Rowley (2007).
+To be precise, not data by itself has this power, but rather information extracted from data which then leads to knowledge and ultimately wisdom (Chaffey and White 2010) – a hierarchy as depicted by Rowley (2007) in the “DIKW pyramid”.
 But can the economic value of data actually be quantified?

 When researching about this question, one quickly realizes that the enquiry about the value of something is not new: Some argue it can even be traced back to the old Greeks and Aristotle (Johnson 1939).
 Without a doubt, Adam Smith, David Ricardo and Karl Marx put a lot of thought into it in their respective works.
 A common theme in their elaborations is a paradox now termed the Diamond-Water-Paradox.
 The Diamond-Water-Paradox first gained attention as part of Adam Smith’s Wealth of Nations and highlights how the value from using a product, which is high for water and low for diamonds, may greatly differ from the price received or paid in return for a product, which is low for water and high for diamonds (White 2002, p.
 662).